qqrm/cardputer-wallet/docs/DEVELOPER_UI.md

 Character keys without modifiers append to the active text field (search or form field).

-## Hint Bar
+## Hint Bar (post-MVP)

 The hint bar conveys the most relevant shortcuts for the current screen.
 It is toggleable via the `ToggleHints` command (mapped in software) and recomputes on state changes.
-Tests verify that the hint bar updates when transitioning across screens.
+Because it is categorized as a post-MVP nicety (SPEC §29), the feature can remain hidden during v0.1 stabilization without blocking release.

 ## Testing Harness